 Input Material and End Product Perspective

 Scalability of choice in size/number of production lines in the plant opens up the market for both small and large operators/customers.

-The smallest plant is mobile and has a production capacity of 1oo l/hr, allowing it to be suitable for small farms, businesses and refugee camps or on ships at sea.
+Swestep also have a mobile plant with a production capacity of 1oo l/hr, allowing it to be suitable for small farms, businesses and refugee camps or on ships at sea.
 At the moment, research and development are conducted for the feasibility of a large scale plant with production capacity of 12,500 l/hr, which can then be easily scaled up to 25,000 l/hr.
 Larger plants are tailored and built based on the customers’ needs and requirements.

 Generation of High-Value Hydrocarbons from a Wide Variety of Organic Input Materials